 “At heart I’m a street artist” says My Dog Sighs.
-It’s no suprise really.
-The artist has been creating art on the streets for years.
-He is inspired by them.
-Not only that he’s pioneered the free art friday movement which involves leaving art in the street for people to find.
+The artist is at the launch of Samsungs #notagallery series.
+Well known for creating art on the streets for years.
+He’s pioneered the free art friday movement which involves leaving art in the street for people to find.

 His work now is a mixture.
 He does the big set piece murals and the gallery shows featuring his delicate eyes and faces.
 For fun though he still goes back to the streets.
 Those hidden places, down the alley’s where he can leave a secret piece, unassuming and blending in against the fabric of the streets.

 We’ve come to see him at the launch of Samsung’s #notagallery initiative at the new SamsungKX building in Kings Cross.
 In conversation with notbanksyforum he’s been telling us about his passions and what makes him tick.
 Around us are canvasses created for the event.
 He seems delighted that even the lighting has been specially arranged to bring out the eyes in his work.